kokopepe/powershellcreatingtime/intro/tools/evaluatingsometools.md

 ---

-### 🚀 New Trends and Game-Changing Tools
+### 🚀 New Trend

 The current trend is a shift from simple code completion to sophisticated, autonomous agents.
 These agents understand entire codebases and can implement complex, multi-step features.

 * **Contextual Awareness:** The defining feature of today's tools is their ability to understand an entire codebase, not just a single file.
 Tools like Cursor and Windsurf lead in this area, processing hundreds of files to provide highly accurate suggestions.
 * **Agentic Capabilities:** New tools now have "agent modes" that can perform multi-step tasks autonomously, from implementing a feature described in a natural language prompt to creating and running tests.
 * **AI-Native IDEs:** Tools like Windsurf and Cursor are building new IDEs from the ground up with AI at their core.
 This deep integration allows them to perform more complex tasks like natural language debugging and codebase-wide refactoring.
 * **Domain-Specific Assistants:** A new wave of tools is emerging that focuses on specific domains.
-Examples include Vercel's v0 for creating React components and Bolt.new for generating full-stack web applications from a prompt.
+Examples include Vercel's v0 for creating React components and Bolt.new for generating full-stack web applications from a prompt or Replit.